jeffgillan/terminal_agent_sandbox/README.md

 When you first launch Claude in a repo, it will generate the file `settings.local.json` located at `/<repository>/.claude/settings.local.json`.
 This appears to be sandboxing for specific repo.

-But we need global sandboxing.
-You can set enterprise sandbox settings by creating this file `/etc/claude-code/managed-settings.json`.
-Once set, individual repos have to follow this sandboxing rules.
+### 4 Locations for Sandboxing

+1. `/<repository>/.claude/settings.local.json`.
+This is sandboxing for a specific project directory only.
+Managed by the user.
+Git ignored.
+2. `/<repository>/.claude/settings.json - Project settings (shared with team, checked into git)
+3. `~/.claude/settings.json`.
+Sandboxing for all projects on system
+4. `/etc/claude-code/managed-settings.json`.
+System Admininstration Sandboxing that rules all other sandboxing.

-For example this `managed-settings.json` will prevent all write access to the system
+For example this `managed-settings.json` will prevent all write and edit access to any Community folders in the Cyverse DE.

 ```
 {